JinkoSiz/Image-Converters/README.md

 # Image Converters
  Just a small fun project

-In order to use you just need to type in terminal the name of script, name of folder and a name for a new folder where converted images will appear
+In order to use you just need to type in terminal the name of script, name of folder and a name for a new folder where converted images will appear.

+You can use given Pokedex folders to check script